mozilla/webops-websec-guide/README.md

 #### Framing permissions

-Framing is prohibited initially by ‘none’, but can be permitted by setting various framing options.
+Framing is prohibited initially by `'none'`, but can be permitted by setting various framing options.
 See the "XFO — X-Frame-Options" section earlier in this document for more guidance here.

 #### Defaults none and self

-The default ‘none’ prohibits the resources, and then the various ‘self’ permit resources that are loaded from the site itself.
+The default `'none'` prohibits the resources, and then the various `'self'` permit resources that are loaded from the site itself.
 This is often sufficient for some sites, but will break for offsite resources.
 For example, to fix Google Fonts, the following policy attributes would be needed:

 ```http
 Content-Security-Policy: …; font-src: … https://fonts.gstatic.com …; style-src: … https://fonts.googleapis.com …; …